 How to Keep Your Dog Entertained While in Quarantine

 We’re all feeling the effects of quarantine – including your pooch.
 Because our movements are limited, this means less walking, outdoor playing and socialising with other dogs.
 Larger breeds will struggle with these changes especially.
 On the bright side, quarantine means more one-on-one quality time with your pet.
 It’s the perfect opportunity to bond with your furry companion, giving them the attention they so badly crave from their owners.
-Keeping your furry friend entertained during quarantine is key to curbing boredom and destructive behavior.
+Keeping your furry friend entertained during quarantine is key to curbing boredom and destructive behaviour.
+Stuggling to come up with ideas to keep your dog entertained while in quarantine?

 Here are some ideas to keep you both entertained in quarantine and help you get through the long days together.